jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow5.png" width=600 align=center>

 When passing in the automated tests, a merge must be done for the production branch.
-A pipeline should be executed again to run the automated tests one more time and deploy to production.
+A pipeline should be executed again, to run the automated tests one more time and deploy to production.

  A tag must be created to mark a stable version of the system and the feature branch must be removed to make the repository more organized.